Julia Child

-Julia Carolyn Child (née McWilliams; August 15, 1912 – August 13, 2004) was an American cooking teacher, author, and television personality.
-She is recognized for bringing French cuisine to the American public with her debut cookbook, Mastering the Art of French Cooking, and her subsequent television programs, the most notable of which was The French Chef, which premiered in 1963.
+Julia Carolyn Child (née McWilliams; August 15, 1912 – August 13, 2004) was an American chef, author, and television personality.
+She is recognized for having brought French cuisine to the American public with her debut cookbook, Mastering the Art of French Cooking, and her subsequent television programs, the most notable of which was The French Chef, which premiered in 1963.

 Early life

-On August 15, 1912, Julia Child was born as Julia Carolyn McWilliams in Pasadena, California.
+Child was born Julia Carolyn McWilliams in Pasadena, California, on August 15, 1912.
 Child's father was John McWilliams Jr. (1880–1962), a Princeton University graduate and prominent land manager.
 Child's mother was Julia Carolyn ("Caro") Weston (1877–1937), a paper-company heiress and daughter of Byron Curtis Weston, a lieutenant governor of Massachusetts.
 Child was the eldest of three, followed by a brother, John McWilliams III, and sister, Dorothy Cousins.

-Child attended Polytechnic School from 4th grade to 9th grade in Pasadena, California.
+Child attended Polytechnic School and Westridge School from 4th grade to 9th grade in Pasadena, California.
 In high school, Child was sent to the Katherine Branson School in Ross, California, which was at the time a boarding school.
-At six feet, two inches (1.88 m) tall, Child played tennis, golf, and basketball as a youth.
+Child played tennis, golf, and basketball as a youth.

 Child also played sports while attending Smith College in Northampton, Massachusetts, from which she graduated in 1934 with a major in history.
 At the time she graduated, she planned to become a novelist, or perhaps a magazine writer.
-Following her graduation from college, Child moved to New York City, where she worked for a time as a copywriter for the advertising department of W. & J. Sloane, but it did not work out.
-In fact, she was still hoping to become a novelist.
+Following her graduation from college, Child moved to New York City, where she worked for a time as a copywriter for the advertising department of W. & J. Sloane.
+She was still hoping to become a novelist.

-While Child grew up in a family with a cook, she did not observe or learn cooking from this person, and she never learned until she met her husband-to-be, Paul, who grew up in a family very interested in food.
+While Child grew up in a family with a cook, she did not observe or learn cooking from this person, and she would not learn until she met her husband-to-be, Paul, who grew up in a family very interested in food.

+Julia Child joined the Junior League of Pasadena in 1935 after returning home from college.
+While a member, she contributed to the League's magazine and helped create children's plays.